 The way it works… Students can take out loans through websites from anonymous lenders or they can be paired with specific lenders such as credit unions, community banks, corporations and foundations.
 But students who are using alternatives to supplement or replace student loans should proceed with extreme caution.

-Ask yourself the following questions before you sign on for a peer-to-peer student loan to fund your college education:
+Ask yourself before you sign on for a peer-to-peer student loan:

 - What is the interest rate?
 Student loans obtained from the government offer dirt cheap interest rates, be prepared for higher rates from peer-to-peer lenders.